Saturday, February 7, 2026

 Puck Condition

-• Drier Puck: Because a finer grind requires higher pressure to pass through, the machine will extract more efficiently, resulting in a drier, firmer, and more compact puck.
+• Drier Puck: Because a finer grind requires higher pressure to pass through, the machine, the extraction will be more efficient, resulting in a drier, firmer, and more compact puck.

-• Faster Flow = Damp/Muddy Puck: If the coffee is too coarse (flowing too fast), the puck will often be damp and muddy, as water passes through without being properly trapped.
+• Faster Flow Equals Damp/Muddy Puck: If the coffee is too coarse (flowing too fast), the puck will often be damp and muddy, as water passes through without being properly trapped.

 The goal is to aim for an extraction that begins in roughly 8–10 seconds and finishes around 25–30 seconds.
 If all goes as planned, you now have an espresso with nicely balanced flavour.

-And, if the puck, while still in the filter basket, looks quite wet with a centre hole running right through the entire puck, you have forgotten the filter basket.
+And, if the puck, while still in the portafilter, looks quite wet with a centre hole running right through the entire puck, you have forgotten the filter basket.
 Oops!
 The coffee streams will have started quite early and there will be coffee grounds in your drink.
-Toss the drink and to start over.
+Toss the drink and start over.

 No comments: